robgjansen/onionperf/README_JSON.md

     {
       "data": { # generic keyword
-        "phantomtrain": { # nickname of the OnionPerf client, hostname if not set "tgen": { # to indicate data from TGen "transfers": { # the records for transfers TGen attempted "transfer1m:1": { # the id of a single transfer
+        "phantomtrain": { # nickname of the OnionPerf client, hostname if not set "measurement_ip" : "192.168.1.1", # public-facing IP address of the machine used for the measurements "tgen": { # to indicate data from TGen "transfers": { # the records for transfers TGen attempted "transfer1m:1": { # the id of a single transfer